famous ufc fighters

 13. Max Holloway

 To think that Max Holloway is only 29 years old is unfathomable, considering his spectacular UFC resume.
-Blessed is one of the best MMA fighters in history, and his career isn’t even close to done.
-He was the UFC featherweight champion after dethroning Jose Aldo, who ruled the division for years before Max made his mark.
+Blessed is one of the best MMA fighters in history, and his career isn’t even close to being done.
+He was the UFC featherweight champion after dethroning Jose Aldo, who ruled the division for years before Max Holloway made his mark.

-What makes him the fan-favorite is his relentless fighting style.
+What makes him the fan favorite is his relentless fighting style.
 When it comes to the average strikes per fight, he’s right at the top of the list in UFC history.
 Even when he gets damaged, he just keeps on coming, overwhelming his opponent with volume and precision.

 Apart from his spectacular MMA skills, he’s one of the nicest people you could ever meet, humble in defeat and victory.
 Not only fans but his fellow fighters love him for his sportsmanlike attitude.
 Holloway’s social media profiles witness his huge popularity, as Blessed has over 2.5 million followers worldwide.